 The plugin is intended to provide a lightweight anti-spam and anti-abuse layer for WordPress, with support for local caching to reduce repeated lookups and unnecessary load against blacklist services.

-Current admin features include manual DNS lookup tools, self-check tools, visitor statistics, safe IP whitelisting, frontend dry-run support for administrators, Cloudflare Turnstile for comments, and DNSBL plus Turnstile protection for new WordPress account registrations.
-WooCommerce-oriented protection is a planned next step rather than part of the current release.
+Current admin features include manual DNS lookup tools, self-check tools, visitor statistics, safe IP whitelisting, frontend dry-run support for administrators, Cloudflare Turnstile for comments, DNSBL plus Turnstile protection for new WordPress account registrations, and a separate opt-in Turnstile toggle for the public delisting/removal flow.
+Tools integration now uses one visible DNSBL / Tools API token field in the plugin UI.
+The live

 Report issues and feedback: